arthurgassner/swissenergy-frontend/docs/deployment.md

     # Then, manually add zsh-autosuggestions to ~/.zshrc's plugins
     ```

-## Accessing our software from the VPS
+## Getting our software onto the VPS

 How can we get our production-ready code onto our VPS?